 Coleman Sundome Tent

-- Easy to set up.
+- It is simple to set up.

-- Several great features.
+- Several excellent features.

-- No vestibule.
+- There is no vestibule.

-- Not for heavy rains.
+- Not suitable for heavy rain.

 Buyers Guide for Best Tent for 2 Adults and a Dog

-2. Type of your dog’s breed
+2. The breed of your dog

 Frequently Asked Questions